selibrah/ShortLinkApi/README.md

 # ShortLinkApi
-this api provide you a tool to short your long link
+this api provide you a tool to short your long links